 Resort markets usually do well in good and bad times.
 If you notice that your condo is getting passed by over and over again, there are probably a few inexpensive things that you can do to have success.
 Follow some of these ideas, have new pictures taken, and you'll be on your way to finding a buyer in no time.
 Many of these thoughts have been taken from 12 years of experience of working with both buyers and sellers.
 Working with lots of buyers has given me a perspective through their eyes of what people are looking for as a whole.
 Self-analyze, regroup, and sell.

-Jeff Nelson is licensed with Bellator Real Estate & Development and is the owner/operator of the Live Gulf Shores Local team.
+Jeff Nelson is licensed with IXL Real Estate Eastern Shore and is the owner/operator of the Live Gulf Shores Local team.